guettli/programming-guidelines/README.rst

 Don't search the needle in a haystack.
 Inject dynamite and let it explode .........................................................................

 Imagine you have a huge code base which was written by a nerd which is gone since several months.
-Somewhere in the code a database row gets updated.
+Somewhere in the code a database a row gets updated.
 This update should not happen, and you can't find the relevant source code line during the first minutes.
 You can reproduce this failure in a test environment.
 What can you do?
 You can start a debugger and jump through the lines which get executed.
 Yes, this works.
 But this can take long, it is like "Searching the needle in a haystack".
 Here is a different way: Add a constraint or trigger to your database which fires on the unwanted modification.
-Execute the code and BANG. you get the relevant code line with a nice stacktrace.
+Execute the code and BANG - you get the relevant code line with a nice stacktrace.
 This way you get the solution provided on a silver plattern with minimal effort :-)

 With other words: Don't waste time with searching.